 The four main settings for an ergonomic office

 - The monitor is placed below the horizontal visual axis and should be, at least, one arm’s length away.
 The reason: If the screen is too close or at the wrong height, the body is often tense.
-This creates tension in the shoulder and neck area
+This creates tension in the shoulder and neck area.
+Find more about size of TVs here: Including TV size charts and calculator.

 - Keyboard and mouse are placed in line with the elbows.
 Thus, the upper body is not permanently stressed on one side, which prevents cramps and disharmonies in the shoulder, back and neck musculature.
 Use hand supports!
 These prevent bending of the hands and gentle joints, tendons and nerves from the hand to the elbow.
 Disorders such as carpal tunnel syndrome or golfer’s arm are thus effectively augmented.